siderolabs/talos/website/content/v1.3/reference/cli.md

 ### Options

 ```
       --debug              debug operation from kernel logs. --no-wait is set to false when this flag is set
   -f, --force              force the upgrade (skip checks on etcd health and members, might lead to data loss)
   -h, --help               help for upgrade
   -i, --image string       the container image to use for performing the install
       --insecure           upgrade using the insecure (encrypted with no auth) maintenance service
   -p, --preserve           preserve data
   -s, --stage              stage the upgrade to perform it after a reboot
+      --timeout duration   time to wait for the operation is complete if --debug or --wait is set (default 30m0s)
-      --wait           wait for the operation to complete, tracking its progress. always set to true when --debug is set
+      --wait               wait for the operation to complete, tracking its progress. always set to true when --debug is set (default true)
 ```

 ### Options inherited from parent commands